jitsi/jitsi-sctp/README.md

-# Sctp4j
+# jitsi-sctp
-The Sctp4j project creates a JNI wrapper around the usrsctp lib and provides a set of Java classes to further flesh out a convenient Java SCTP API.
+The jitsi-sctp project creates a JNI wrapper around the usrsctp lib and provides a set of Java classes to further flesh out a convenient Java SCTP API.

 ## Project organization
 Because JNI has a complex build process, this project has multiple submodules to try and separate each of the phases necessary from start to finish.
 The maven modules are laid out as follows:
 ```
-`-- sctp4j
+`-- jitsi-sctp
     |-- jniwrapper
     |   |-- java
     |   |-- jnilib